Investment Case Studies

 Greybull rescued The Monarch Group in October 2014.
 The Group comprised Monarch Airlines, Monarch Aircraft Engineering and Cosmos, a tour operator.
 Under Greybull’s ownership, the Group received over £250 million of capital to support the turnaround of the business, which employed over 2500 people in the European commercial aviation and travel sector.

 The airline was returned to profitability and kept flying for 3 years longer than if had Greybull not rescued it.
 The turnaround of the airline was ultimately unsuccessful given the significant turbulence created by unprecedented terrorism and other macroeconomic events.
-Greybull was successful in rescuing Monarch Aircraft Engineering Limited, securing over 850 jobs in a business that is over 50 years old.
-Today, Monarch Aircraft Engineering is the UK’s leading independent aircraft maintenance firm, and services some of the world’s most advanced commercial aircraft including the Boeing 737 and 787, as well as Airbus 320 and 330.
+Greybull supported Monarch Aircraft Engineering Limited (MAEL) after the airline went into administration, including providing financing to facilitate the transfer of some of its activities to other industry players.

 Arc Specialist Engineering